nest/nest-simulator/doc/contribute/development_workflow.rst

 In short:

 1. Start a *new branch* for each set of changes that you intend to make.
-See the section on :ref:`feature_branch` below.
+See the :ref:`feature_branch` section below.
 2. Hack away!
 See the section that documents the :ref:`editing`.
 3. When you are satisfied with your edits, push these changes to your own GitHub fork, and open a pull request to notify the development team that you'd like to make these changes available at the ``upstream`` repository.
-   The steps for this are documented in the section on :ref:`pull_request`.
+   The steps for this are documented in the :ref:`pull_request` section.

 This suggested workflow helps to keep the source code repository properly organized.
 It also ensures that the history of changes that have been made to